Chris Harris's Film Page

 Although it bears no relation to the somewhat sinister MIBs which sprang in the main from the fevered imagination of Ray Palmer back in the 1950s, Men In Black is an extremely enjoyable, witty and fast-paced film.
 Tommy Lee Jones is far funnier giving a restrained, deadpan delivery of some truly ludicrous lines than he was going completely over-the-top with ordinary material in the execrable "Batman Forever".

-The sequel had more or less the same plot, more of Frank the Pug, a cameo by Michael Jackson and tried really, really hard, but for me it missed the mark by a long way.
+As for the sequels, each one has more or less the same plot.
+The second had more of Frank the Pug, a cameo by Michael Jackson and tried really, really hard, but for me it missed the mark by a long way.
 Shame, really.
 Still, the DVD of the second film is worth getting solely for the animated short computer graphics extravaganza that is The Chubb-Chubbs.
+The third movie is better, but weakened by the fact that there's much less Tommy Lee Jones in it.

 The Matrix